1592–1593 London plague: 1593

 Queen Elizabeth's royal court evacuated to Windsor Castle such as they did during the plague of 1563.

 Death and infection rates rose steadily during the winter months, even though low temperatures often slow down flea activity during plague epidemics.
 This was seen as ominous by Londoners observing the epidemic.
 More resourceful, upper-class individuals continued fleeing during 1593 as the government's countermeasures proved ineffective due to the disease-harboring conditions in some areas of London.
-Poorer, unsanitary parishes and neighbourhoods were located near the city wall and River Thames while the Fleet Ditch area of London, around Fleet Prison, became the most heavily infected part of the city.
+Poorer, unsanitary parishes and neighborhoods were located near the city wall and River Thames while the Fleet Ditch area of London, around Fleet Prison, became the most heavily infected part of the city.
 A prisoner named William Cecil (not to be confused with Lord Burghley), kept in Fleet Prison by Queen Elizabeth's command, wrote that by 6 April 1593 "The place where [William] lies is a congregation of the unwholesome smells of the town, and the season contagious, so many have died of the plague."
 Government letters indicated that the plague was "very hot" in London by 12 June and that the queen's royal court "was out in places, and a great part of the household is cut off."
 By August Queen Elizabeth's royal court had evacuated to Windsor Castle in order to escape the increasingly dangerous outbreak in London.
 The city's sugar refineries continued their business unabated even though public houses and theatres remained closed on government orders to halt the spread of infection.

 Alarm was raised at Windsor by the death of Queen Elizabeth's chambermaid Lady Scrope from plague on 21 August within the castle, which almost sent the royal court fleeing a second time.
 But the government remained at Windsor Castle through November where Queen Elizabeth hosted her tilt celebrations.